How to Teach Math Vocabulary

 3) Graphic Organizers

-Graphic organizers are an effective way to reach all your students.
+Graphic organizers are an effective strategy to reach all your students.
 I personally love using the Frayer model.
 Students write the math vocabulary word in the middle, then do a definition, visual, an example, and a non-example.
+This is also a great strategy for English language learners.

 Math Vocabulary Activities